bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/table-drop-naming.md

 Only tables named with specific naming patterns can be deleted.
 This requires users to do a rename and then drop the table.

 The naming convention uses [regular expression](https://en.wikipedia.org/wiki/Regular_expression) format.
-By default the table name must have `_delete` suffix.
+By default the table name must have `_del` suffix.

 ![schema-review-table-drop-naming](/static/docs/schema-review-table-drop-naming.webp)